Chris Gamble: 2005

+On November 6, 2005, Gamble made five solo tackles, three pass deflections, set a season-high with two interceptions, and scored his first career touchdown on a pick-six during a 34—14 victory at the Tampa Bay Buccaneers.
+Gamble intercepted a pass Chris Simms attempted to throw to Michael Clayton and returned it 61—yards to score a touchdown in the third quarter.
+In Week 12, he recorded five solo tackles, made one pass deflection, and sealed a 13—9 victory at the Buffalo Bills by intercepting a pass attempt by J. P. Losman with only 47 seconds remaining in the fourth quarter.
+In Week 16, he set a season-high with nine combined tackles (six solo) as the Panthers lost 20—24 to the Dallas Cowboys.
+On January 1, 2006, Gamble made three solo tackles, a pass deflection, and set a career-high with his seventh interception of the season after picking off a pass Michael Vick threw to wide receiver Roddy White as the Panthers routed the Atlanta Falcons 44—11.
+He finished the season with a total of 76 combined tackles (66 solo), 12 pass deflections, seven interceptions, one forced fumble, and a fumble recovery in 15 games and 15 starts.

+2006

 In 2006, Gamble once again led the team in interceptions.
 He tied teammates Ken Lucas and Richard Marshall with three interceptions each.

+2007

 In 2007, he finished the year with 50 tackles and one interception.
 In 2008, he finished the year with three interceptions and was tied for third in the NFL in passes defended with 19.

+2008

 On November 28, 2008, the Carolina Panthers signed Gamble to a six–year, $52.75 million contract extension that included $23.25 million guaranteed and an initial signing bonus of $6.00 million.

+2009—2013

 On March 8, 2013, Gamble was released by the Panthers.
 He played nine seasons in Carolina and holds the franchise record for interceptions with 27.
 On March 11, 2013, Gamble retired.

 Panthers franchise records

 Chris Gamble set three Panthers franchise records, including: